 Suffolk County's Only Mobile Stroke Unit Program

 Suffolk County residents will soon have one more reason to look to Stony Brook Medicine for the highest level of stroke care.
-In March 2019, Stony Brook will launch Long Island's first two mobile stroke units.
-These state-of-the-art units are designed to provide specialized, life-saving care to people within the critical moments of stroke before they even get to the hospital.
+In April 2019, Stony Brook will launch Long Island's first mobile stroke unit program, designed to provide specialized, life-saving care to people within the critical moments of stroke before they even get to the hospital.
 This revolutionary pre-hospital process will markedly accelerate the time to making an accurate stroke diagnosis, allow for time-sensitive stroke therapies to be administered earlier, and allow for the transport of stroke patients directly to the most appropriate hospital for the level of care they require, the first time.
 The result will be more lives saved, and better outcomes through earlier interventions.
 While new to Long Island, mobile stroke units have successfully reduced stroke disability and have improved survival rates in other major metropolitan areas across the country.

 Understanding Cerebrovascular Disease